ncatlab/nlab-content/pages/9346.md

 But [[perturbative string theory]] is not a [[local field theory]].
 Instead it is an [[S-matrix theory]] (see _[What is string theory?](#WhatIsStringTheory)_).
 Therefore instead of being given by an [[equation]] that picks out the physical trajectories, it is given by a prescription for how to compute [[scattering amplitudes]].
 That prescription is the [[string perturbation series]]: it says that the [[probability amplitude]] for $n_{in}$ asymptotic states of strings coming in (into a particle collider experiment, say), scattering, and $n_{out}$ other asymptotic string states emerging (and hitting a detector, say) is a sum over all [[Riemann surfaces]] with $n$-punctures of the [[n-point functions]] of the given [[2d CFT]] that defines the scattering [[vacuum]].

-On the other hand, there is an analog of the [[second quantization|second quantized]] field-theory-with-equations for string scattering, called [[nLab:string field theory]], and this again is quiven by equations of motion.
+On the other hand, there is an analog of the [[second quantization|second quantized]] field-theory-with-equations for string scattering, called [[nLab:string field theory]], and this again is given by equations of motion.
 For instance the equations of motion of closed bosonic string field theory are of the form

 $$
   Q \Psi + \tfrac{1}{2} \psi \star \psi + \tfrac{1}{6} \psi \star \psi \star \psi + \cdots = 0